Not What is Next, but What is Now

 I too fall prey to this same thinking pattern.
 When my focus on the future becomes too intense, I fail to attend to the important issues of the present, let alone experience, as my friend says, "the joys and opportunities of the present."

 Concentrating on the "here and now" reminds me of my days in emergency medicine.
 I was taught to:

-Secure & prepare for the future medical needs of the patient.
-All that is required.
+- Secure & prepare for the future medical needs of the patient.
+All this required

 The Good Samaritan (Luke 10) did all of the above when he stopped to attend to the "half dead" man along the road.
-He sacrificially spent his time and energy on the “here and now” with life giving results.
+He stopped.
+He stabilized him by bandaging his wounds.
+He carried the man on his donkey (the ambulance of the day).
+He secured lodging for his recovery.
+He sacrificially spent his time and energy and his intentions for that day.

 Will you join me this week in seeing "what is now" and stopping long enough to respond?
 There is joy and opportunity waiting.